This information explains what anxiety is and how to manage it during your cancer treatment.Back to top

 - We also offer online support groups through our Virtual Programs.
 Visit www.mskcc.org/vp for more information.

 - Learn relaxation techniques.
-Relaxation techniques, such as deep breathing, meditation, and acupressure (putting pressure on parts of your body to help you relax), can help you manage your anxiety.
-Ask your doctor for more information on relaxation techniques.
+Relaxation techniques, such as deep breathing, meditation, and acupressure (putting pressure on parts of your body to help you relax) can help you manage your anxiety.
+Ask your healthcare provider for more information on relaxation techniques.